georgedigs/ccp-clf-c02/docs/Management and Governance/index.md

 CloudWatch uses metrics to represent the data points for your resources.
 AWS services send metrics to CloudWatch.
 CloudWatch then uses these metrics to create graphs automatically that show how performance has changed over time.

 CloudWatch allows you to monitor your AWS infrastructure and the applications you run on AWS in real time.
 It works by tracking and monitoring metrics.
-Think of metrics as variables that are tied to your resources
+Think of metrics as variables that are tied to your resources.

 #### _CloudWatch alarms_